ZhenShuo2021/blog-script/asyncio/README.md

-# Asyncio test
+# Asyncio Test

-1. async_future.py: basic usage of async future
+- async_future.py: basic usage of an async future
-2. help: helper function for tests
+- help: helper functions for tests
-3. v0_bad: i don't know what i'm writting
+- v0_bad: my first bad attempt, just skip it
-4. v1_basic: basic attempt for running a event loop in a sub thread
+- v1_basic: A basic attempt to run an event loop in a sub-thread
-5. v2_no_lock: no lock attempt
+- v2_no_lock: An attempt to remove locks
-6. v3_queue: use a queue
+- v3_queue: Use a queue for thread-safe operations
-7. v4_no_queue: remove queue, only Semaphore, use run_coroutine_threadsafe
+- v4_no_queue: Removes the queue, only rely on a semaphore and run_coroutine_threadsafe
-8. v3_queue_viz/v4_no_queue_viz: test files designed for use with VizTracer
+- v3_queue_viz/v4_no_queue_viz: Test files for use with VizTracer

-Files prior to v3 can be ignored.
+Files before v3_queue can be ignored.